-Mainly, we generated adenoviral vectors encoding Interferons or components of the RIG-I/MAVS pathway or the effector molecules Interleukin-1ß and IL-18 derived from the inflammasome activation pathway.
+Therefore, we used adenoviral vectors as genetic adjuvants which encode Interferons, components of the RIG-I/MAVS pathway or the effector molecules Interleukin-1ß and IL-18 derived from the inflammasome activation pathway.

-Based on our findings from gene-based vaccines encoding DC-targeted antigens, we evaluated if the local induction of tolerance by this strategy might be suitable to dampen the allergen-specific immune response in a murine asthma model.
+Based on these findings, we evaluated if the local induction of tolerance by this strategy might be suitable to dampen the allergen-specific immune response in a murine asthma model.

 Indeed, only the intranasal application of vectors encoding the DC-targeted antigens was able to dampen the Th2 T-cell response and thereby reduce the strong eosinophilic infiltration and the airway hyper- responsiveness which are characteristics for the asthmatic phenotype.

 This interesting approach should be further analyzed by using different vector systems and possibly new targeting strategies to improve the long-term effects of such a treatment.
 It might become an attractive alternative to the specific immune therapy which is until now the only causative treatment for allergies in patients.